Posts

 Image

-READING ORDER INTRODUCTION, DEFINITION AND CONTEXT Guidelines: Transparency Notice About Our Correspondent: Richard Hardenburg EARLY RESEARCH AND FIRST SIGNALS On the Phenomenological and Physiological Attributes of Sasquatchus anonymus: A Preliminary Inquiry (Research Paper) The Norport Anomaly The Norport Anomaly — The Williams Account (Eyewitness Testimony) The Severnaya Expedition: In Pursuit of the Norport Anomaly FIELD REPORTS AND PERSONAL ACCOUNTS Mr. Leonov Form Norport To the White North — November 2, 2025 Letters from the White North: Istanbul The Night at The JW Marriott: Plot Thickens Shadows Over the Bosphorus The Missing Forty Seconds Dark Station Wagon Letters from the White North: On To Moscow CANADIAN EXPLORERS SAVED!
-(Breaking News) POLITICAL AND MILITARY RESPONSES Murmansk Opinion: Why Now?
-The Man Under the Uniform The Last Mission of K-88 Grom The Soviet Anomaly (Due) SCIENTIFIC ESCALATION AND GLOBAL CONSEQUENCES Atomic Centrifug...
+READING ORDER INTRODUCTION, DEFINITION AND CONTEXT Guidelines: Transparency Notice Correspondent’s Wall Checklist About Our Correspondent: Richard Hardenburg FIRST BOOK EARLY RESEARCH AND FIRST SIGNALS On the Phenomenological and Physiological Attributes of Sasquatchus anonymus: A Preliminary Inquiry (Research Paper) The Norport Anomaly The Norport Anomaly — The Williams Account (Eyewitness Testimony) The Severnaya Expedition: In Pursuit of the Norport Anomaly FIELD REPORTS AND PERSONAL ACCOUNTS Mr. Leonov Form Norport To the White North — November 2, 2025 Letters from the White North: Istanbul The Night at The JW Marriott: Plot Thickens Shadows Over the Bosphorus The Missing Forty Seconds Dark Station Wagon Letters from the White North: On To Moscow Opinion: Why Now?
+CANADIAN EXPLORERS SAVED!
+(Breaking News) SECOND BOOK POLITICAL AND MILITARY RESPONSES Murmansk The Man Under the Uniform The Last Mission of K-88 Grom The Long Search: Hunting the Grom's Ghost Th...

 Chief Cabinet Secretary Sato Akihiko Addresses Crisis